This post is written from an Evangelical perspective.

-Is the Christian God as good as good humans?
+Is the Christian God as good as good humans are?

 Christians will object and say God is not bound by the same standard of goodness as humans.
 So, God expects humans to live by a standard he is unwilling to keep?
 God, because he is God, can do whatever he wants even if it means acting in ways that no human would call good?

 If goodness is the domain of Christians alone, why is it that so many Christians aren’t good?
-If God saves and lives inside the Christian, shouldn’t the Christian have the power to always do good?
-The Christian has free will, someone is sure to say.
-Yes, God lives inside every Christian, but the Christian has free will and they can choose how they want to live.
+If God saves and lives inside Christians, shouldn’t Christians have the power to always do good?
+Christians have free will, someone is sure to say.
+Yes, God lives inside every Christian, but they have free will and they can choose how they want to live.
 This kind of thinking necessarily leads to the conclusion that Christians are, in some circumstances, more powerful than God.
-God can not overcome the Christian’s free will and force them to do good?
-God then, is not as powerful as Christians claim.
+God can’t overcome Christian free will and force them to do good?
+God, then, is not as powerful as Christians claim.